mhauri/blogposts/proper-magento2-composer-setup/item.md

 ![image wrong local setup](dev_docs_install.png)

 As you can see, there are lots of Magento files installed in your project root.
-Only the ones in the red are comming from the project repository.
+Only the ones in the red are coming from the project repository.
 This solution is not valid for us because developers cannot clearly see which files are under version control and which ones where installed by composer. `.gitignore` is also quite complex as you need to ignore several individual files installed by composer out of the vendor folder.

 ## Proper Configuration

-In order to improve that, we take a slighty different approach:
+In order to improve that, we take a slightly different approach:

 1. Enclose all Magento files and dependencies under a specific folder, so they do not pollute your project root directory.
 In our case, we decided to call that folder `magento`.